jvassev/ansinetes/README.md

 This script will pull an image from dockerhub with Ansible 2.x installed.
 On first run it will populate a local directory with playbooks and supporting resources.

 # Booting a sensible Kubernetes cluster
+A sensible cluster is defined by:
+* HA control plane
+* Secure component communication
+* Only basic add-ons installed

 ## Enter the interactive Ansible environment
-Pick a project name and start ansinetes.
+Pick a project name and run ansinetes.
 A directory named after the project will be created:

 ```bash
 $ ./ansinetes -p demo